stereokai/amok/getting_started.md

 ### INSTALLING NODE.JS

-Before installing amok, you need to install [node.js](http://nodejs.org) since amok depends on it and is primarily distributed via [npm](http://npmjs.com).
+Before installing amok, you need to install [node.js](http://nodejs.org) v0.12 or greater since amok is written in JavaScript targeting the node runtime.

 If you're using Mac or Windows the best way to install node.js is to use one of the installers from [http://nodejs.org](http://nodejs.org), on Linux it should